-BIBLICAL LANGUAGE STUDY
+LANGUAGE STUDY

-Introductory Hebrew and Greek must be studied for credit or continuing education.
+Language courses, including Introductory Hebrew and Greek, must be studied for credit or continuing education.
 Auditors are not accepted.
-Biblical languages may be taken either for a letter grade or pass/fail (pass/fail being the historically "normal" selection).
+Biblical language courses may be taken either for a letter grade or pass/fail (pass/fail being the historically "normal" selection).

-BIBLICAL SOFTWARE AND SCRIPTURES COURSES (initial prefix B)
+USE OF BIBLICAL SOFTWARE IN SCRIPTURES COURSES (initial prefix B)

 Students in Bible courses will normally be required to use Biblical software programs.
 Discounts on these applications are often made available to students through the seminary.
-Notification of this, when available, is sent to students by the Coordinator of Student Services during the summer.
+Notification of this, when available, is sent to students by the Director of Student Services during the summer.